conghao321/Black-Friday-data-analysis-project/README.md

 The dataset was 'Black Friday', and it was downloaded from Kaggle.

-In the visualization.py, you can find some procedures about visualization, it compares different groups like 'genders'.
+In the visualization.py:

-Before that , we use excel to extract some useful data, if you want to do that by python, you can just simply use 'groupby'.
+you can find some procedures about visualization, it compares different groups like visualization of the purchase grouped by age and genders.
+Before that , we use excel to extract some useful data, if you want to do that by python, you can just simply use function : 'groupby'.
+To demonstrate that, we use it in the result visualization in the 'models and prediction.py'

-While in the models,you can find the comparison of differenct models, including 'Linear Regression, Decision Tree, Random Forests and Xgboost', as you can guess, xgboost got the highest score.
+In the 'models and prediction.py': you can find the comparison of differenct models, including 'Linear Regression, Decision Tree, Random Forests and Xgboost', as you can guess, xgboost got the highest score.

-In the final part, we also illustrated the prediction of the data
+In the result visualization, we also illustrated the prediction of the data